What is Clearing?

 If the above scenarios apply and you’re ready to take the next step into Clearing, here are a few quick tips to prepare you for the process:

-Before diving straight into the pool of Clearing candidates, seek face-to-face advice from your school, college or career advisor.
+Before diving straight into the pool of clearing candidates, seek advice from your school, college or career advisor if you are currently able to.
+If this isn’t currently possible then try to use other sources you know and trust.

 Revaluate your course choice